Pvt. Ruti Shuster

 Hanan, son of Nelly and David, was born on August 18, 1985 in Haifa.

-As a student, Hanan loved to paint and draw, and was extraordinarily talented.
-He earned praise from all of his teachers.
+As a student, Hanan loved to paint and draw, demonstrating exceptional talent.
+He worked hard in school and earned praise and respect from all of his teachers.

 Hanan was a sensitive boy, always willing to lend a hand to those in need.